jsartori12/PyRosetta-Tools/README.md

 # PyRosetta-Tools
-Python Script using set of functions to work with pyRosetta
+Python script with set of functions to work with pyRosetta